 If you would like something more fitted, then these HUE Women’s Cotton Ultra Legging with Wide Waistband might be what you are looking for.

 Immediately after birth, you will be doing a lot of recovery in bed.
-So wearing comfortable pajamas to bed is a no-brainier.
+So wearing comfortable pajamas to bed is a no-brainer.

-If you will be giving birth during the winter, or would like you pajamas to give you a bit more cover (yes, hospitals are pretty chilly), then you can opt for something like the Ekouae Long Sleeve Pajama Set.
-What make these such great postpartum pajamas is that they are button-down which make them ideal for breastfeeding.
-They also have a relaxed fit which is great for comfort, and have a chiffon drawstring elastic waist for size adjustment.
+If you will be giving birth during the winter or would like your pajamas to give you a bit more cover (yes, hospitals are pretty chilly), then you can opt for something like the Ekouae Long Sleeve Pajama Set.
+What makes these such great postpartum pajamas is that they are button-down which makes them ideal for breastfeeding.
+They also have a relaxed fit which is great for comfort and have a chiffon drawstring elastic waist for size adjustment.

 Robes are another great choice of garment to wear after birth, especially if you will be breastfeeding.

 A big advantage of wearing a robe postpartum is that it grants you instant privacy when someone walks into the room.
 Trust me, between nurses, hospital staff, and friends and family, you’ll have plenty of that going on.
 You can opt for a regular robe, or you can grab one of these cuties so that you can match your sweet little baby.